SABRE (rocket engine): SABRE

 Designed for use with Skylon A4.

 The engine had no air-breathing static thrust capability, relying on RATO engines.

 SABRE 2

 Designed for use with Skylon C1.

 The engine had no static thrust capability, using LOX until the air-breathing cycle could take over.

 SABRE 3

 Designed for use with Skylon C2.

 This engine included a fuel rich preburner to augment the heat recovered from the airstream used to drive the helium loop, giving the engine static thrust capability.

 SABRE 4

-SABRE 4 is no longer a single engine design, but a class of engines, e.g. a 0.8–2 MN instance of this engine is used with SKYLON D1.5, a 110000–280000 lbf for a USAF study into a partially reusable TSTO.
+SABRE 4 was no longer a single engine design, but a class of engines, e.g. a 0.8–2 MN instance of this engine would have been used with SKYLON D1.5, a 110000–280000 lbf for a USAF study into a partially reusable TSTO.